tleung999/tleung999.github.io/_posts/2014-06-19-your-thinking-and-learning-style.markdown

 categories: Cultural
 name: Tony Leung
 image: /img/brain.jpg
-snippet: "Turns out that I crave things to be in an orderly sequence and in a structured environment."
+snippet: "Turns out that I crave things to be in an orderly sequence and I work best in a structured environment."
 ---
 Before starting the Phase 0 of DBC, I took a personal thinking style quiz that determined that my [Gregorc Thinking Style](http://web.cortland.edu/andersmd/learning/gregorc.htm) was Concrete Sequential.
-Turns out that I crave things to be in an orderly sequence and in a structured environment.
+Turns out that I crave things to be in an orderly sequence and I work best in a structured environment.

 Some of the struggles I had during Phase 0 was trying to lay out the groundwork on exactly what steps to take and how my pseudocode should be planned out.
 Once I figured out the pseudcode, I didnt have too much problem figuring out how to piece all the parts together to complete the code.
 I also felt that if some of the challenges such as the fibonacci sequence or the binary search did not provide me a sample of what the algorithm should look like I would be stuck.
 I feel that in order to help balance my thinking process, I should take more chances to experiment, take the time to listen to others suggestions or solutions, and think outside the box.